PGScatalog/pgsc_calc/docs/how-to/AOU.rst

 This will create a new directory to store the processed genotype files.
 These files will be reused in subsequent runs to speed up the pipeline (if you will be using the same genotype files and reference data).
-You can run this code cell again to reset the cache.

 .. code::